 Northern Ireland Parties Plan To Restore Power-Sharing After 3-Year Hiatus

 Northern Ireland will return to the power-sharing agreement that collapsed three years ago, as its two major parties – the nationalist Sinn Fein and the pro-U.K. Democratic Unionist Party – agreed Friday to a draft deal that would give Northern Ireland a new regional government.
-The deal was brokered by the governments of Britain and Ireland.
+The deal was brokered by the governments of Ireland and the U.K.

 "We have successfully delivered a new style of politics and a new assembly," Sinn Fein Vice President Michelle O'Neill said Friday, as she posted a video of the party faithful giving a standing ovation to her and Sinn Fein leader Mary Lou McDonald.